ansible-collections/dellemc.os10/roles/os10_vlan/README.md

 VLAN role
 =========

 This role facilitates configuring virtual LAN (VLAN) attributes.
 It supports the creation and deletion of a VLAN and its member ports.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The VLAN role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The VLAN role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------